rwynn/monstache-site/src/config.md

 regexp (default "")

-When namespace-regex is given this regex is tested against the namespace, database.collection, of any insert, update, delete or drop in MongoDB.
+When namespace-regex is given this regex is tested against the namespace, database.collection, of any insert, update, delete in MongoDB.
 If the regex matches monstache continues processing event filters, otherwise it drops the event.
 By default monstache processes events in all databases and all collections with the exception of the reserved database monstache, any collections suffixed with .chunks, and the system collections.
 For more information see the section [Namespaces](/advanced#namespaces).